 Emotional manipulation is difficult to spot and overcome in relationships.
 It can range from subtle and unconscious to overt and calculating, but whatever end of the spectrum it's on, manipulation in relationships can hurt a couple's bond and definitely affect your personal happiness.

 "For a relationship to work, you must find a way to stay on the same team, explains intimacy coach Londin Angel Winters.
-"Manipulation turns you into enemies" because it stems from deceit.
-We asked Winters to break down how to recognize emotional manipulation in yourself or a partner.
+"Manipulation turns you into enemies" because it stems from deceit, she adds.

 Meet the Expert